 Officers.

-The elected Officers of the CCIAOR shall consist of a President, a President-Elect, the Immediate Past President and the Secretary/Treasurer whose positions are described in the policy manual.
+The Officers of the CCIMLS shall consist of a President, President-Elect, Immediate Past President, Treasurer, and Secretary.
+The Treasurer shall serve as both the Treasurer and Secretary of the Corporation.

 Duties of Officers.

 The duties of the elected Officers shall be such as their titles, by general usage, would indicate and such as may be assigned to them by the CCIAOR Board of Directors.